May 23, 2015

 His mom starts to pick it up, shifting his perch to her hip so she can navigate, but I wave to her to stop.
 I bend down quickly to grab it, faster without a child in hand– and she smiles, apologetic.

 I smile at her, then look at the little one for a solid second, reaching my hand out as if to give him back the bottle.
-Then, when I am sure I have his attention, I slam the bottle to the ground.
+Then, when I am sure I have his attention, I slam it to the ground.

 His mom’s eyes are shocked, then amused.
 His eyes are completely baffled until the humor sets in, and then we laugh.
 All three of us.